When It’s Time To Travel Again.

 OVERNIGHT: SAN LUIS OBISPO REGION

 Tips: We recommend spending one or two nights in the San Luis Obispo area or Paso Robles, and another night or two in one of the coastal towns.
-Among many things to do here, you can drive your vehicle on the beach at Oceano Dunes State Vehicular Recreation Area – the only place on California’s coastline where you can do that.
+Among many things to do here, you can visit the Woodland Auto Display – filled with unique artifacts from the world of automobile history and racing.

 You can also access this region through the San Luis Obispo County Regional Airport (SBP).
 Fly direct from airports including Los Angeles (LAX), San Francisco (SFO), Phoenix (PHX), Seattle (SEA), and Denver (DEN).